 National Experts Webinar Presenters

-Barbara Luther has been working with Professional Development at CEP serving K-12 schools, school systems and state-wide character education professional development initiatives across the country for the past five years.
-She has served as a site visitor for the Character Education Partnership’s National School of Character Awards for the past eight years and was the MD State School of Character Coordinator from 2006-2009.
+Barbara Luther has served as a site visitor for Character.org’s Schools of Character Program and was the Maryland School of Character Coordinator from 2006-2009.
 During her teaching career, her efforts were transformed after exposure to character education pedagogy.
 She subsequently chaired her own school’s steering committee which was recognized as a National School of Character.
-She was an award winning special needs classroom teacher at elementary, middle and high school levels for many years.
+She is an award-winning special needs classroom teacher at elementary, middle and high school levels for many years.

 Richard Benjamin, Ph.D.
-CEP’s senior consultant is a lifelong educator who has focused on school transformation through Character Development and Arts Integration.
-Richard has been working for CEP for the past five years as a facilitator for climate and culture development in schools and school systems as well as being a frequent presenter at the CEP Annual Forum.
+Character.org’s senior consultant is a lifelong educator who has focused on school transformation through Character Development and Arts Integration.
+Richard has been working for Character.org for the past five years as a facilitator for climate and culture development in schools and school systems as well as being a frequent presenter at Character.org’s National Forum on character Education.
 Richard is a retired school superintendent, having served in Ann Arbor MI, Nashville TN, and Cobb County GA.
 He is an expert, in part, in leading High Yield Arts-Based and Hands-On Strategies for student engagement, deeper understanding, and self-expression.
-In Hong Kong and Guangzhou China, Richard is doing foundational work to engage educators in CEP’s training with the Eleven Principles Sourcebook for integration of academic content and character development in a School Transformation process.
+In Hong Kong and Guangzhou China, Richard is doing foundational work to engage educators in Character.org’s training with the Eleven Principles Sourcebook for integration of academic content and character development in a School Transformation process.

 Phil Catania served as principal for 17 years as principal at Mount Rainier Elementary School in Maryland, a recognized National School of Character and a “Model Peace School.”
 For over 32 years, Phil served in varying capacities–as a classroom teacher, area teacher specialist, principal and as Director of Leadership Development.
 Presently, Phil is a national trainer at the Institute of Excellence & Ethics and maintains a strong commitment to help schools of all levels build relationships, establishing connections, and thus maximize performance and moral character.
 Phil has inspired schools and audiences in over 35 states and Canada for over a decade.